jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 We can, once we become player gods.

-<iframe src="https://player.vimeo.com/video/366560857" width="640" height="360" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe><p><a href="https://vimeo.com/366560857">What is Figma?</a> from <a href="https://vimeo.com/user21703697">Enle Li</a> on <a href="https://vimeo.com">Vimeo</a></p>
+<iframe src="https://player.vimeo.com/video/366560857" width="600" height="338" frameborder="0" allow="autoplay; fullscreen" allowfullscreen></iframe><p><a href="https://vimeo.com/366560857">What is Figma?</a> from <a href="https://vimeo.com/user21703697">Enle Li</a> on <a href="https://vimeo.com">Vimeo</a></p>

 _Figma is a design tool for websites and apps.
 In the past, designers, writers, programmers all spoke through many managers.
 With Figma, worker-to-worker collaboration becomes super-easy.
 The need for oversight and management is lessened because anyone can review progress in real-time.
 Your workplace can, and will, one-day foster cooperation like this.
-And it's the open-source software that lets us build it for ourselves._ [Reader Mode.](https://player.vimeo.com/video/366560857)
+And it's the open-source software that lets us build it for ourselves.
+[Reader Mode.](https://player.vimeo.com/video/366560857)_

 ## A Few Dollars to Buy the Internet Age